 - Know what to do if the worst happens – If you’re caught in a bushfire you need to know what to do.
 I’d recommend this post from Lotsafreshair (plus, follow her, her blog is amazing).

 Now this can happen anywhere without the right route planning or preparation, but thanks to the harsh elements of this country, Australia is a particularly bad place to get lost in.
 And it happens more than you think.
 In fact, just last week there was a story about a Dad and his son getting lost in Tasmania for three days.
 Thankfully they were found alive, but they were very, very lucky from what I read.

 - Do not overestimate your abilities – If you do not know how to navigate (no – following Google Maps doesn’t count) then do not go off track.
 There are plenty of amazing, well-marked and maintained trails that you can explore with relative safety.
-Hiking is one of my main passions in life (as my Instagram shows) but I have minimal navigational skills and as such am very careful with the routes I try, especially when hiking solo.
+Hiking is one of my main passions in life but I have minimal navigational skills and as such am very careful with the routes I try, especially when hiking solo.
 I’m currently saving up for a navigation course with the Australian School of Mountaineering, so hopefully I’ll be solo hiking off track before the year is out.
-(We Are Explorers also run Wilderness Navigation courses from time to time).

 - Invest in an EPIRB/PLB – An Emergency Position Indicating Radio Beacon or Personal Locator Beacon is quite an investment, but one that will keep you safe no matter what.
-A lot of national park offices also hire EPIRBs (sometimes even for free), so make sure you phone and ask before setting off.
+A lot of national park offices also hire EPIRBs (sometimes even for free), so make sure you phone in and ask before setting off.

 - Leave your plans – Always tell someone what your route is and when you plan to be back.
 Make sure they’re taking you seriously when you tell them, and explain who they would need to call to raise the alarm.
 Don’t ever hesitate to call it and come back later.